open-component-model/ocm-spec/doc/specification/extensionpoints/README.md

-- [functional](functional.md) extension points offer the possibility to enrich an implementation of the Open Component Model by technology specific parts to support more technology environments, like storage backends for the model information or artefacts described by the model.
+- [functional](functional.md) extension points offer the possibility to enrich an implementation of the Open Component Model by technology specific parts to support more technology environments, like storage backends for the model information or artifacts described by the model.
 - [semantic](semantic.md) extension points offer the possibility to describe the semantic and/or structure of an element by arbitrary types not statically defined as part of the Open Component Model itself.